nicolerg/resources/scg_primer.md

     - `-m`: memory in GB
     - `-t`: time (format `DD-HH:MM:SS`)

 Once the resources are allocated, you essentially get `ssh`-ed into a new bash session with the requested resources.
-Then you can start running scripts (almost) just like you would with `durga`.
+Then you can start running scripts (almost) just like you would locally on your laptop.

 #### Submit a job to the `interactive` partition with `sbatch`
 If you are running polished code or a standard pipeline that you don't need to worry about debugging, you may prefer to submit a job to the `interactive` job queue using `sbatch`.